SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/databank-entries.md

 This tutorial will be based around the [PDAHandler.AddEncyclopediaEntry(...)](https://subnauticamodding.github.io/Nautilus/api/Nautilus.Handlers.PDAHandler.html#Nautilus_Handlers_PDAHandler_AddEncyclopediaEntry_System_String_System_String_System_String_System_String_UnityEngine_Texture2D_UnityEngine_Sprite_FMODAsset_FMODAsset_) method.

-The method listed above is the easiest and most proper way to register a custom entry to the game through Nautilus.
+The method listed above is the most straightforward way to register a custom entry to the game through Nautilus.
 Therefore, the following sections on entry creation will elaborate upon all of the parameters.

 Keep in mind that simply creating a PDA entry is usually not enough.
 You must also determine how it is unlocked.